 Migration and Conflict in Solomon Islands

-Like other Small Island Developing States (SIDS), Solomon Islands has been identified as being particularly vulnerable to climate change and the increasing frequency of extreme weather events.
+Like other Small Island Developing States (SIDS), Solomon Islands has been identified as being particularly vulnerable to the impacts of climate change and the increasing frequency of extreme weather events.
+Climate related challenges in Solomon Islands include sea level rises, salt intrusion, costal erosion, flash floods, landslides, cyclones and storm surges, and food insecurity.
 These challenges not only affect the majority of the population living in costal rural villages, but also those in rapidly expanding urban and peri-urban areas.

 Climate change may push people into settlements located in areas that are precarious and at risk themselves of climate change and extreme weather events.

 In short, climate change mobility and migration add to a growing population in Honiara which has limited space and services, meaning potential risks for peace and stability as conflict drivers are intensified or emerge amongst both relocating and existing cultural groups.